zeelsheladiya/OurDB-Database/docs/README2.md

     - Rename column in table
     - Insert data into the table
     - Adding new column in to the table

-Updating a data in to
+    - Updating a data in to the table
-the table
-22

-Delete the database
+    - Delete the database
-23

-Delete the table
+    - Delete the table
-24

-Delete the particular
+    - Delete the particular table data
-table data
-25

-Delete the column
+    - Delete the column
-26

-Select data from table
+    - Select data from table
-27

-10
-Implementation of database as console GUI
+    - Implementation of database as console GUI
-28
-11
-Encryption and Decryption
+    - Encryption and Decryption
-31
-12
-How actually data stored in table
+    - How actually data stored in table
-31
-13
-Future Enhancement
+    - Future Enhancement
-32

-Scope Of The Project
+## Scope Of The Project
 Database Management systems are widely used by companies and organizations to maintain and manage their knowledge and information resources.
-After completing a database management course, students might work in any number of industries including,
+After completing a database management course, students might work in any number of industries including:

 1. Automotive
 2. Banking
 3. Education
 4. Legal
 5. Insurance
 6. Government
 7. Pharmaceutical
 8. Retail
+9. Data Science
+10. NGO

-Overview Of The Existing Systems And Technologies
+## Overview Of The Existing Systems And Technologies

-Types of Database Management Systems
+#### Types of Database Management Systems
 There are several types of database management systems.
 Here is a list of seven  common database management systems:

 1. Hierarchical databases
 2. Network databases
 3. Relational databases
 4. Object-oriented databases
 5. Graph databases
 6. ER model databases
 7. Document databases
 8. NoSQL databases

-List Of The Top Database Management Software
+#### List Of The Top Database Management Software

-SolarWinds Database Performance Analyzer , DbVisualizer , ManageEngine Applications Manager , Altibase , Oracle RDBMS , IBM DB2 , Microsoft SQL Server , SAP Sybase ASE ,
-Teradata , ADABAS , MySQL , FileMaker , Microsoft Access , Informix , SQLite ,
-PostgresSQL , AmazonRDS , MongoDB , Redis , CouchDB , Neo4j , OrientDB , Couchbase
+- SolarWinds Database Performance Analyzer
+- DbVisualizer
+- ManageEngine Applications
+- Manager
+- Altibase
+- Oracle RDBMS
+- IBM DB2
+- Microsoft SQL Server
+- SAP Sybase ASE ,
+- Teradata
+- ADABAS
+- MySQL
+- FileMaker
+- Microsoft Access
+- Informix
+- SQLite
+- PostgresSQL
+- AmazonRDS
+- MongoDB
+- Redis
+- CouchDB
+- Neo4j
+- OrientDB
+- Couchbase
+- phpMyAdmin
+- SQL Developer
-, phpMyAdmin , SQL Developer , MariaDB and many more.
+- MariaDB and many more.

-Overview Of The Project
+## Overview Of The Project

-Architecture Of OurDB
+### Architecture Of OurDB

-Process Flow Of OurDB
+#### Process Flow Of OurDB
 In this Database management system , after connecting the database with your application.
-Whenever you use run_query() , through this function your query will be gone for process via OurDB_Database.h to query_process.h .
+Whenever you use run_query() , through this function your query will be gone for process via
+OurDB_Database.h to query_process.h .
 In the query processor your query gets some operation  on it and through these operations, it will be selected by three main modules.
 After the module operation if there is data for insertion or updation, it will write in encrypted form into the physical storage area.
 However , if there is data for viewing purpose then the module will perform operation on actual data and then present you in the form of string.

-Objectives Of The Project
+#### Objectives Of The Project
 ●	You don’t need to install this database to use.
 It’s make this database super portable.
 ●	You can make your own query syntax very easily . it’s make your query